 How do timeshares work?

-Before considering buying a timeshare, it is important to understand how they work and the responsibilities that this purchase would imply
+Before considering buying a timeshare, it is important to understand What is a timeshare and how does it work and the responsibilities that this purchase would imply.

 Timeshares can be a terrific purchase for some families, as they also can be a giant rip off for others.
 50 years ago, also known as Holiday Home Sharing or timeshare travel, timeshares were created with the idea of offering fully furnished accommodations for a lower price than a full-time ownership.
 Nowadays, timeshares have become a very popular vacation option, yet lots of people do not completely understand how timeshares operate.